cvs-health/testaro/README.md

 - Converting user specifications into instructions for workstations
 - Allocating testing responsibilities to human testers
 - Combining reports from workstations and human testers
-- Analyzing and summarizing test results
+- Analyzing and summarizing (e.g., computing scores on the basis of) test results
 - Sending notifications
 - Publishing reports